So I Can See You

-Released on March 4, 2022 by Rhythm Section International, So I Can See You was recorded at night during his daughter’s birth using a Tascam 38 tape machine in a Hither Green studio shared with Mica Levi and Coby Sey.
-The album features collaborators including Coby Sey, Fran Lobo, Roxanne Tataei, and Marc Pell.
-Critics praised the emotional intimacy and genre-spanning sound.
+So I Can See You is the debut full-length album of Tone, the performance name of British musician Basil Anthony Harewood.
+It was released on the independent label Rhythm Section International in March 2022.
+It was recorded at night during Tone's daughter’s birth using a Tascam 38 tape machine in a Hither Green studio shared with Mica Levi and Coby Sey.
+The album features collaborators including Sey, Fran Lobo, Roxanne Tataei, and Marc Pell.
+It received reviews in Resident Advisor, KEXP, and The Line of Best Fit.